Yellow fever vaccine

 Most travel vaccines are not covered by the provincial medical services plan (MSP), so check with your local travel clinic to find out the cost.

-Bring a record of all vaccines you have received in the past to the travel clinic.
-Keep a record of the travel vaccines you receive and take this with you on your trip.
+Bring a copy of your immunization records to the travel clinic.
+Keep a record of all the travel vaccines you receive and take them with you on your trip.

 What is yellow fever vaccine?